 - Keep the soil moist and wet, but do not over-water Carnations.
 This can turn them yellow and can soon become their death cause.

-- Provide them some four to six hours to enjoy full sun.
+- Provide them with some four to six hours to enjoy full sun.

 - Remove broken petals and plucked flowers from the container or flower bed etc.